Doctor of Philosophy (Educational Studies) Program

 Admission Deficiencies

-Participants lacking the prerequisites for entry into the PhD/EDS degree program (i.e., those holding master’s degrees with hours in a prescribed area deemed as insufficient), as determined in the application process, have several options for filling such deficiencies.
-Deficiencies need not be completed before beginning the PhD/EDS program, but must be fulfilled by the time 18 hours of coursework have been completed.
+Participants lacking the prerequisites for entry into the PhD/EDS degree program (i.e., those holding master’s degrees with units in a prescribed area deemed as insufficient), as determined in the application process, have several options for filling such deficiencies.
+Deficiencies need not be completed before beginning the PhD/EDS program, but must be fulfilled by the time 15 units of coursework have been completed.
 Subsequent to admission, master’s-level work completed toward the fulfillment of deficiencies must be graded a “B-” or higher to qualify for fulfillment of deficiencies.
 Participants have several options for fulfilling such deficiencies as outlined in the EDS Handbook.

 Advanced Standing and Transfer Credit